justinjpacheco/se-challenge-payroll/README.md

 * https://releases.hashicorp.com/vagrant/2.0.0/vagrant_2.0.0_x86_64.deb
 * http://download.virtualbox.org/virtualbox/5.1.28/virtualbox-5.1_5.1.28-117968~Ubuntu~yakkety_amd64.deb

-**NOTE**

-You'll need to move this project out of your home directory if it is encrypted.
+**NOTE**: You'll need to move this project out of your home directory if it is encrypted.
 NFS is unable to mount encrypted directories

 ## Building and running the application